-- 3.1 On 6 September 2018 the applicant submitted an application for a personal licence.
-Within the application, applicants are asked to confirm whether they have been convicted of any relevant offence(s). - 3.2 The applicant in this case did not disclose any offence.
+- 3.1 On 28 May 2019 the applicant's application for a personal licence was validated by licensing staff.
+Within the application, applicants are asked to confirm whether they have been convicted of any relevant offence(s). - 3.2 The applicant in this case disclosed an offence which had also previously been disclosed following conviction.
 A copy of the application form from the applicant has been circulated separately to members. - 3.3 The Licensing (Relevant Offences) (Scotland) Regulations 2007 (SSI 2007 No. 513) prescribe which offences are relevant offences for the purposes of the Licensing (Scotland) Act 2005. - 3.4 The Licensing (Scotland) Act 2005 requires the Board to notify the Chief Constable of the receipt of an application for a personal licence.
-The Chief Constable then has up to 21 days to respond to the notice of application with notice as to whether the applicant has been convicted of a relevant or foreign offence. - 3.5 The Chief Constable has confirmed to the Clerk that the licence applicant (reference case number 2 of 2019) has in fact been convicted of a relevant offence and a copy of the Chief Constable's letter has been circulated separately to members. - 3.6 No recommendation, on behalf of the Chief Constable, has been provided in relation to the application. - 3.7 This report is to notify the Board that under s.74(5A) of the Licensing (Scotland) Act 2005 may hold a hearing to determine the application as a result of receipt of the Chief Constable's notice. - 3.8 The Board's scheme of delagation requires that an application for a personal licence where the applicant has been convicted of a relevant offence must be determined by the Board. - 3.9 The Board should first determine whether to hold a hearing. - 3.10 If a hearing is to proceed then at the hearing the Licensing Board must, after having regard to the Chief Constable's notice and after giving the licence holder concerned and the Chief Constable an opportunity to be heard: - If satisfied that, having regard to the licensing objectives, the applicant is not a fit and proper person to be the holder of a personal licence refuse the application; or - If satisfied that it is otherwise necessary for the purposes of any of the licensing objectives, refuse the application; or - If not so satisfied grant the application.
+The Chief Constable then has up to 21 days to respond to the notice of application with notice as to whether the applicant has been convicted of a relevant or foreign offence. - 3.5 The Chief Constable has confirmed to the Clerk that the licence applicant (reference case number 1 of 2018) has been convicted of a relevant offence and a copy of the Chief Constable's letter has been circulated separately to members. - 3.6 No recommendation, on behalf of the Chief Constable, has been provided in relation to the application. - 3.7 This report is to notify the Board that under s.74(5A) of the Licensing (Scotland) Act 2005 may hold a hearing to determine the application as a result of receipt of the Chief Constable's notice.
+There is no other mechanism to deal with the matter. - 3.8 The Board's scheme of delagation requires that an application for a personal licence where the applicant has been convicted of a relevant offence must be determined by the Board. - 3.9 The Board should first determine whether to hold a hearing. - 3.10 If a hearing is to proceed then at the hearing the Licensing Board must, after having regard to the Chief Constable's notice and after giving the licence holder concerned and the Chief Constable an opportunity to be heard: - If satisfied that, having regard to the licensing objectives, the applicant is not a fit and proper person to be the holder of a personal licence refuse the application; or - ii) If satisfied that it is otherwise necessary for the purposes of any of the licensing objectives, refuse the application; or - iii) If not so satisfied grant the application.